quiltdata/quilt/docs/advanced-features/sso-permissions.md

 ![admin UI for setting SSO permissions mapping](../imgs/admin-sso-config.png)

-> NOTE: Roles used by configuration can't be removed or renamed.
+> Note: Roles used by configuration can't be removed or renamed.

-> NOTE: The user who sets the configuration will never have their admin flag revoked.
+> Note: The user who sets the configuration will never have their admin flag revoked.

-> NOTE: After configuration is set, any user who logs in via SSO can't be manually assigned roles or admin permissions.
+> Note: After configuration is set, any user who logs in via SSO can't be manually assigned roles or admin permissions.

 ## Configuration